LogtalkDotOrg/logtalk.org/_pages/features.md

 Predicates can be encapsulated inside *categories*, which can be virtually imported by any object, without any code duplication and irrespective of object hierarchies.
-Thus, objects may be defined through composition of categories, which act as fine-grained units of code reuse.
+Thus, objects may be defined through the composition of categories, which act as fine-grained units of code reuse.
 A category may also extend an existing category.
 Categories can be used to implement *aspects* and mixin-like behavior without resorting to inheritance.
 Categories also support